SpikyClip/SpikyClip.github.io/about.md

 that required me to learn more about data engineering best-practices to make our data lifecycle more manageable.

+Through this work, I learnt how to build and orchestrate a collection of data pipelines using bash, nextflow, and DBT, as well as how to design and build R Shiny apps for bioinformatics use.

 The data engineering aspect of bioinformatics is often overlooked as it may not be as exciting as the biology involved.
 But as our datasets grow in size, it is important for us to consider how to more effectively manage that data and